pyroscope/rtorrent-ps/docs/install.rst

 After this, you should check at least the ``rtorrent.d/20-host-var-settings.rc`` file and adapt the values to your environment and preferences.
+Consider copying the commands for the settings you want to adapt to the ``_rtlocal.rc`` file – read on as to why.

+The ``_rtlocal.rc`` file is the place for some simple custom settings, like additional resource limits or changing default values.
+The ``make-rtorrent-config.sh`` script does not copy that optional file.
+So create it yourself, and pick what you like from the `example _rtlocal.rc`_, e.g. the logging configuration.

 The script can be called again to get updates from `GitHub`, **but will overwrite all standard configuration files** with their new version.
-To safely customize configuration, use the ``.rcignore`` file and then provide your own version, or read on about ``_rtlocal.rc``.
+To safely customize configuration, provide your own version of standard files and list those in a ``.rcignore`` file, or as mentioned use the ``_rtlocal.rc`` file.

-The `_rtlocal.rc`_ file is the place for some simple custom settings, like additional resource limits or changing default values.
-The ``make-rtorrent-config.sh`` script does not copy that optional file, so follow the link and pick what you like.

 Example for a ``~/rtorrent/_rtlocal.rc`` file: